 A common question is whether one type of error is worse than the other?
 Statisticians designed hypothesis tests to control Type I errors while Type II errors are much less defined.
 Consequently, many statisticians state that it is better to fail to detect an effect when it exists than it is to conclude an effect exists when it doesn’t.
 That is to say, there is a tendency to assume that Type I errors are worse.

 However, reality is more complex than that.
 You should carefully consider the consequences of each type of error for your specific test.

 Suppose you are assessing the strength of a new jet engine part that is under consideration.
 Peoples lives are riding on the part’s strength.
 A false negative in this scenario merely means that the part is strong enough but the test fails to detect it.
 This situation does not put anyone’s life at risk.
 On the other hand, Type I errors are worse in this situation because they indicate the part is strong enough when it is not.

 Now suppose that the jet engine part is already in use but there are concerns about it failing.
 In this case, you want the test to be more sensitive to detecting problems even at the risk of false positives.
-Type II errors are worse in this scenario because the tests fail to detect the problem and leave these problematic parts in use for longer.
+Type II errors are worse in this scenario because the test fails to recognize the problem and leaves these problematic parts in use for longer.

 Using hypothesis tests effectively requires that you understand their error rates.
-By setting the significance level and estimating the power of your test, you can manage both error rates so they meet your requirements.
+By setting the significance level and estimating your test’s power, you can manage both error rates so they meet your requirements.

 The error rates in this post are all for individual tests.
 If you need to perform multiple comparisons, such as comparing group means in ANOVA, you’ll need to use post hoc tests to control the experiment-wise error rate.